 Seeking to return to his agricultural roots through an opportunity to practice land use and water law, Frank joined the Fresno County Counsel’s office, where he was responsible for ordinance and zoning enforcement throughout Fresno County.

 He returned to farming the family vineyard in Selma after his father’s death while also working to broaden his experience, trying more civil cases.
 He became in-house counsel for a national insurance company that added jury trials in Kings and Kern County to his list of venues.

-This new position provided Frank an intimate understanding of how insurance companies legitimately work to discredit and reject claims.
+This new position provided Frank with an intimate understanding of how insurance companies legitimately work to discredit and reject claims.
 He began using that experience to help friends and family members with their litigation problems.
-He chose to remain in his home town and open his own practice.
+He chose to remain in his hometown and open his own practice.

 He realized that dream in August 2007 when he opened his own practice to handle a variety of civil litigation for friends and strangers alike.
 Eventually, he became still more focused on helping injured people stand up for their rights against big insurance companies, as well as assisting small- to medium-sized businesses with their litigation needs.